jbhopkins/bioxtasraw/docs/source/tutorial/s3_masking.rst

     *   Click on the Circle mask drawing button.
     *   Click at the center
     *   Move the mouse out to make it the size you want, and click again to finish the circle.
+    *   *Tip:* Like a rectangle, you can also draw a circle of defined position and size by entering the radius, x center, and y center, and click the 'Create' button.

 #.
 If you need to draw another (non-square or circle) shape, you would do the following: